conduktor/conduktor-docs/docs/guides/monitor-clusters-apps/index.md

 ---
 sidebar_position: 280
+id: monitor-clusters-apps
-title: Monitor clusters and applications
+title: Monitor clusters and apps
 description: Monitor your Kafka clusters and applications using Conduktor
 ---